TheBookKnight/npm-gitver/README.md

 # npm-gitver

-`npm-gitver` is an NPM library for managing versioning in your Node.js projects using Git tags.
+`npm-gitver` is an NPM library for managing versioning in your Node.js projects using your project's Git SHA.

 ## Installation